For those of you who still swing by,

 For the locals, their activations are - at least until the alarm is raised - randomly generated.
 And this is another work of genius: the chart itself is simply and lovingly done:

-So far, with very little NOISE generated, the locals had
+So far, with very little NOISE generated, the locals had mostly yawned, bimbled around aimlessly and failed to spot the intrusion. |

 As for their Leader?
 Well, in this scenario, he's only activated once there's enough NOISE to make him think something's afoot.
 What's NOISE? - In the early, sneaky stages of this game, every time anyone does something which causes noise (running, CQC, shooting, shouting etc.) they accumulate noise counters.
 The more noise counters there are, the higher the chance of the goodies being spotted or the baddies' Leader being roused to action.
-Again: the system is genius
+Again: the system is genius.

 Sadly for Sneaky-Beaky-Team-Alpha, one of the guards thought he saw something and shouted a warning.
 Luckily, no-one else reacted, but that particular guard did come back to haunt me...